bitzhuwei/CSharpGL/CSharpGL/0Foundations/readme.md

 For example, `LineWidthSwitch` controls line's width.
 It sets line's width to specified value before rendering, and reset it to original value after rendering.
 This could prevent future bugs about forgetting to reset to original state.
 ## Rendering
-`Renderer` renders a model with VBO and shaders. `IBufferable` provides model's data. `ShaderCode` provides shader code. `AttributeNameMap` provides mapping relations between model data and shader's variables.
+`Renderer` renders a model with VBOs and shaders. `IBufferable` provides model's data. `ShaderCode` provides shader code. `AttributeNameMap` provides mapping relations between model data and shader's variables.
 Different kinds of `GLSwitch`es and uniform variables are supported.
 ## Other stuff
 Texture, framebuffer and query object are simple concepts after you've learnt everything metioned above.